jalcock-training/azure-hybrid-landing-zone/docs/architecture/shared-services.md

 - Acts as the central monitoring point for the environment
 - Supports Azure Monitor, alerts, and policy compliance
 - Configured with minimal retention to control cost
+- Receives diagnostic logs from NSGs, Key Vault, Storage, and application services when enabled

 The workspace enables unified visibility across cloud and hybrid assets when enabled.